giwl-21/flask-vtkjs/README.md

 # superapp

+This is an isolated Flask.py web-server environment to build ECMAScript apps on.

+#### Apps so far:
+* 3d viewer for VTK files
+* React router

 ### To build:

 cd to the root and run the superenv enviornment inside python, then do <code> pip install flask </code>